MaxInGaussian/SCFGP/README.md

 #OffGPR

-    OffGPR is a proposed variant of Gaussian process regression ([Rasmussen & Williams] (http://www.gaussianprocess.org/gpml/)) that based on optimizing Fourier features.
+    OffGPR is a proposed variant of [Gaussian process regression] (http://www.gaussianprocess.org/gpml/) that based on optimizing Fourier features.

 This library, OffGPR is implemented in python using Theano.
 It was originally designed and is now managed by Max W. Y. Lam (maxingaussian@gmail.com).